 Comfort, Build and Performance Second to None

-Braun uses a four-way shear system, which is a combination of floating grills, four cutting elements, two Optifoil foils and a head that can pivot sideways (a feature you don’t usually find with foil shavers), to come the closest to a manual shave Groom+Style have found.
+Braun uses a four-way shear system, which is a combination of floating grills, four cutting elements, two Optifoil foils, to come very close to a manual shave.
 The company claims there are “40,000 cross-cutting actions per minute” which we obviously can’t measure ourselves; but however many there are, they definitely do the job well enough to create a close shave.

 While the Braun doesn’t get every single hair on the first pass – no electric razor we’ve ever used does that – these two elements are largely responsible for ensuring that almost all of them are cleaned up with just a couple of passes.

 Wet and Dry Model, Battery Life and Cleaning Station

 The review team were also are impressed with the attractive combination cleaning and charging station (all the models that end with “cc” have the cleaning and charging station, while suffix of “s” is without the cleaning station) which gets all of the hairs out of the blades and disinfects them while your razor is recharging, and automatically determines how dirty your razor is before choosing the correct cleaning program.

-Please note, that buying and using the cleaning station does add to the ongoing costs for this shaver.
-Please see the comment section below from Groom+Style on November 15, 2016 (in response to Charles’s question about cleaning his shaver), for a detailed description on the cleaning options available for the Braun Series 9 shaver.
+Please note that buying and using the cleaning station does add to the ongoing costs for this shaver.
+Please see the comment section below from Groom+Style on November 15, 2016 (in response to Charles’s question about cleaning his shaver), for a detailed description of the cleaning options available for the Braun Series 9 shaver.
 The options include:

 - using the cleaning station all the time